WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 3. Reset your device from Settings > General > Transfer or Reset iPhone > Erase All Content and Settings

-4. Restore your iCloud backup when it is successful
+4. Restore your iCloud backup

 5. Now, follow the guide again